Note: SWS = switches

 - Software Upgrade

-In conclusion, through the elimination of data signal collisions, the increased bandwidth opportunities, coupled with longer distances that signals can travel, and immunity to outside distrubances, fiber optic switches can take your network to greater heights of efficiency.
-Salt and pepper those switches with some management options, and you, not your network, are in the driver's seat.
-That unhappy scenario of a network administrator facing his boss with yet another network glitch need never be played.
+In conclusion, through the elimination of data signal collisions, the increased bandwidth opportunities, coupled with longer distances that signals can travel, and immunity to outside distrubances, FOS can take your network to greater heights of efficiency.
+Salt and pepper those devices with some management options, and you are in the driver's seat.
+That unhappy scenario of an administrator facing his boss with yet another network glitch need never be played.